 FDAC aims to help parents stabilise or stop using drugs and /or alcohol and, where possible, keep families together.
 It is based on a model widely used in the USA which is showing promising results.
 The process involves co-ordinating a range of services so that a family’s needs and strengths are taken into account, with everyone working towards the best possible outcome for the child: that is, a safe and stable family.

-It is run at the Inner London Family Proceedings Court and is currently offered to families referred via the commissioning local authorities of Camden, Islington, Westminster, Hammersmith and Fulham and Southwark.
+It is run at the Central Family Court, High Holborn and is currently offered to families referred via the commissioning local authorities of Camden, Islington, Lambeth with Westminster, Hammersmith and Fulham and Southwark.